MercersKitchen/BYOD/README.md

 Processing-Android Mode Dependencies and Testing
 - MUST have android device with USB Debugging Enabled (Google Search to enable this on your device, if necessary)
   - Double CAUTION: rooting a device has had issues in the past (if you know what rooting is, then you are also aware of the issues)
+  - To Activate Developer Options: click "Build Number" (Settings / About)
+  - To Activate USB Debugging: see Developer Options / USB Debugging
 - Instructional Website & Text References: http://android.processing.org/

 Processing IDE: change Java Mode to Android Mode
-- Once Android Mode selected, follow prompts
+- Once Android Mode selected, follow prompts if Android Mode is not installed (this means install the mode :) )
 - Download SDK Manually (does not need Android Studio SDK GUI Manager, 20180613)
 - Accept Licenses
 - Verify pathway of installation (record this! you might need it later)